-- accessing inappropriate or illegal websites. - receiving unwanted or upsetting texts, e-mail messages or images. - being "groomed" by another with a view to meeting the child, young person or adult at risk for their own illegal purposes including sex, drugs or crime. - viewing or receiving socially unacceptable material such as inciting hatred or violence. - sending bullying messages or posting malicious details about others. - being at risk of identity fraud for money transactions.
+- accessing inappropriate or illegal websites. - receiving unwanted or upsetting texts, e-mail messages or images. - being "groomed" by another with a view to meeting the child, young person or adult at risk for their own illegal purposes including sex, drugs or crime. - sharing nudes or semi nudes. - viewing or sending unacceptable material such as inciting hatred or violence. - sending bullying messages or posting malicious details about others. - ignoring copyright law by downloading e.g. music, videos, homework cheat materials etc. - overspending on shopping and gambling sites. - being at risk of identity fraud for money transactions. - inappropriate relationships or prostitution.